Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 Lattice-based recombination transforms the \ac{hnp} into a \ac{usvp}.
 The way the lattice is constructed and then solved for the target vector was discussed in multiple works \cite{albrecht_lattice_barrier,sun_guessing_bits,xu_lattice_sieving,gao_lattice_sieving}.
-The latest results \cite{gao_lattice_sieving} improve the lattice construction and algorithms originally proposed in \cite{albrecht_lattice_barrier} and cover a wide range of possible attack scenarios.
-We select their approach and the published code\footnote{\url{https://github.com/JinghuiWW/ecdsa-leakage-attack}} for evaluation of our attack.
-For simplicity, we use their solver, which assumes a constant number of leaking bits per nonce and that all leaking bits are within a continuous string starting with the nonce's least significant bit.
-While these assumptions might not always hold in practice, this approach serves as a reference point for assessing the attack.
+The latest results \cite{gao_lattice_sieving} improved the lattice construction and algorithms originally proposed in \cite{albrecht_lattice_barrier} and covered a wide range of possible attack scenarios.

-\cref{fig:fp4latticesuccessrate} shows the success rate for different combinations of bit leakage, i.e., how many bits per nonce are recovered and how many nonce - signature pairs are available.
-The success rate decreases as the error rate, i.e., rate of wrongly classified nonce bits, increases.
-It can be seen that for an error rate of \num{0.1} or \SI{10}{\percent} and \num{300} leaking bits per nonce, two signatures usually suffice to recover the secret key, as the success rate is at roughly \SI{90}{\percent}.
-Even if only \num{100} or \num{50} bits per nonce can be recovered, a few signatures are enough to carry out the attack.
+The challenge in applying their work to our scenario lies in the handling of errors.
+The error rate in \cite{gao_lattice_sieving} was defined for each equation related to the \ac{hnp} and used to construct the lattice.
+This means the probability of error $p_e$ is related to the probability that at least one of the $l$ recovered nonce bits for one nonce - signature pair is incorrect.
+The success rate we used so far in this paper is per-bit, i.e., $p_b$ is the probability that a single bit is correct.
+Since we recover each bit individually, $p_{e} = 1-(p_{b})^l$.
+It is obvious that, even for significantly higher $p_b$ than we currently achieve, for large $l$, $p_e$ will always be relatively high, e.g., for $p_b = 0.99$ and $l = 100$, $p_e = 0.63$.

+An additional constraint is that solvers from literature assume the $l$ bits to be in a consecutive chunk starting from the nonce's most- or least-significant bit.

+We used the solver from \cite{gao_lattice_sieving} to evaluate which error rates can be tolerated for $l \leq 20$, using \num{50} nonce - signature pairs\footnote{We use $x=1$, which makes the lattice equivalent to the one proposed in~\cite{albrecht_lattice_barrier}.
+While greater values for $x$ could be beneficial for our scenario, they massively increase the number of required signatures to a point where our specific attack would clearly be infeasible.}.
+The results are shown in \cref{fig:fp4latticesuccessrate}.
+We can see that, for a good chance at key recovery, $p_e \leq 0.01$ is required.
+For $l=20$ this means $p_b > 0.9995$, and for $l=11$, $p_b > 0.999$ is needed.

+From the data used for \cref{fig:fp4guesseval}, we evaluated the feasibility of pruning, i.e., not considering bits for which the \ac{cnn}'s confidence is below a certain threshold.
+For example, if we only consider bits for which the \ac{cnn}'s probability is $0.99$ or higher, we get $p_b = 0.946$.
+In this case, we must abandon \SI{65.7}{\percent} of bits during pruning.

+This shows that the success rates we achieved in our laboratory setup are not sufficient for key recovery with the parameters used for \cref{fig:fp4latticesuccessrate}.
+For $l \leq 10$, this might change, but such parameter choices make the computation highly time-consuming.
+For reference, we cite a result from~\cite{xu_lattice_sieving}, who estimate that for a 521-bit modulus and $p_e = 0$, at least 66 and 132 signatures are needed for 8- and 4-bit leakage, respectively.